CTEC3905-2022/lab-materials/lab-01.md

 Git allows us to make incremental improvements to our code whilst also allowing free experimentation.

 Open the git command line.
-If you are on windows, use the `git bash` console.
+If you are on Windows, use the `git bash` console.

-Change the current directory to you **lab-01** folder:
+Change the current directory to your **lab-01** folder:

 ```bash
 cd path/to/your/CTEC3905/labs/lab-01